 Next came carrying the couch grass, wild alum, and soapwort into the store-room.

-A handsome wild plant of this order is the soapwort (Saponaria officinalis).Everyday Objects
+A handsome wild plant of this order is the Soapwort (Saponaria officinalis).Everyday Objects

-The soapwort comes to us from Europe, where in some localities it is a common wild flower.
+The Soapwort comes to us from Europe, where in some localities it is a common wild flower.

 - a Eurasian caryophyllaceous plant, Saponaria officinalis, having rounded clusters of fragrant pink or white flowers and leaves that were formerly used as a soap substituteAlso called: bouncing Bet

 Collins English Dictionary - Complete & Unabridged 2012 Digital Edition © William Collins Sons & Co.
 Ltd. 1979, 1986 © HarperCollins Publishers 1998, 2000, 2003, 2005, 2006, 2007, 2009, 2012